-The Board invests directly into the New Zealand fixed interest market through the Investment Trust.
+We invest directly into the New Zealand fixed interest market through the Investment Trust.

-The Board provides registered first mortgage finance at competitive rates to clergy and other Christians who meet the Board's lending criteria.
-The Board invests a portion of the New Zealand Fixed Interest asset allocation in that mortgage portfolio.
+We provide registered first mortgage finance at competitive rates to clergy and other Christians who meet our lending criteria.
+We invest a portion of the New Zealand Fixed Interest asset allocation in that mortgage portfolio.

-The Committee assesses the Funds' investment performance in the New Zealand Fixed Interest sector by reference to the S&P/NZX Composite Investment Grade Bond Index over rolling periods of three months, one year, three years, five years and ten years.
-The Committee does not use a benchmark for assessing the investment performance of the mortgage portfolio, due to the unavailability of an appropriate benchmark.
+The Committee assesses the Funds' investment performance in the New Zealand Fixed Interest sector, excluding mortgages, by reference to the S&P/NZX Composite Investment Grade Bond Index over rolling periods of three months, one year, three years, five years and ten years.
+The Committee does not use a benchmark for assessing the investment performance of the mortgage portfolio, due to the unavailability of an appropriate market index.